-Withdrawal for cause is the permanent end of enrollment of a student from St. Joachim.
+Withdrawal for cause is the permanent end of enrollment of a student from a school.
 Ordinarily a student would not be subject to withdrawal for cause unless there has been a period of suspension or formal probation and the consequences of further infractions clearly communicated to both student and parents/guardians.
-A student may also be subject to withdrawal for cause as the result of a single, extremely serious conduct violation or action contrary to the mission and purpose of St. Joachim School.
+A student may also be subject to withdrawal for cause as the result of a single, extremely serious conduct violation or action contrary to the mission and purpose of a Catholic school.